 If contrast matters or you don’t fancy watching in a completely dark room, then TVs are the better option.

 If you’re obsessed with getting the highest possible resolution, TVs will win, easily.
 Buying a 4k HDR (high dynamic range) TV is far more affordable than a projector.

 Try to find an 8k projector, and you’ll struggle.
 If you get lucky, you’ll quickly realise they cost the same as a family car.
 8k TVs will look comparably cheap and are more available, yet they are still expensive.

 As more films become available in 3D, it’s worth mentioning that TVs lag behind projectors in reproducing this format.
 Many Blu-ray players, including several affordable models, are 3D-ready.
 So in this regard, consider investing in 3d ready projector and Blu-ray player.

 Even cheaper projectors (DLP, 3-chip LCD, or LCOS) offer a fantastic range of colour hues.
 You shouldn’t need to compromise on depth or richness of colour.

 TVs require more and better processing to produce a wider colour pallet, increasing the unit’s price.
 An HDR TV may cost the same as an HD projector, just they come without the maintenance or set up issues.

 Home Cinema: TV vs Projector

-If you’re planning a snug or media room, then it might be best to invest in a TV with soundbar and subwoofer.
-This minimal set-up will produce fantastic results for regular watching TV.
+If you’re planning a snug or media room, you might want to invest in a TV with a soundbar and subwoofer.
+This minimal set up will produce fantastic results for regular watching TV.

-However, if you’re building a home cinema for watching movies and sport, and playing console games, then a projector will be your best option.
+However, if you’re building a home cinema for watching movies, sports, and playing console games, a projector will be your best option.
 You’ll soon forget about the hours you spent setting the system up as the experience is far superior to what a TV can offer.